 Without vitamin C, vitamin E becomes depleted, unprotected, and terminally damaged, leaving the body without two of the most powerful antioxidants required in the battle against air pollution.

-There is no shortage of studies on the benefits of turmeric and its so-called “most active constituent,” curcumin, as an antioxidant and protective against chemical and toxin exposure.
+There is no shortage of studies on the benefits of turmeric and its active constituent curcumin, for protecting your body againsttoxic exposure.
 While there is a fascination for using high dosages of curcumin instead of whole turmeric, new science suggests we look to the traditional use of the whole turmeric root for sustainable results.

 Traditionally, black pepper was used in curry powder to boost turmeric’s bioavailability.
 As it turns out, piperine in black pepper is a potent inhibitor to the liver’s ability to metabolize turmeric.

-In fact, mixing one part of black pepper to 16 parts turmeric extract boosts bioavailability by a whopping 2000%.17,18 I suggest using raw, organic turmeric mixed with black pepper at a ratio of 16:1.
+In fact, smaller doses or pepper are more benefical: mixing one part of black pepper to 16 parts turmeric extract boosts bioavailability by a whopping 2000%.27,28 I suggest using raw, organic turmeric mixed with black pepper at a ratio of 16:1.

 Moreover, when herbs are made into extracts, like curcumin, they are soaked in food-grade alcohol, killing the microbes that naturally occur, which are thought to boost the plant’s biochemistry and potency.
 How and why microbes are attracted to certain plants and how these microbes boost their effectiveness and change our microbiome is under current investigation.

 That said, regulatory standards in the US allow 1,000 times more microbes in dietary supplements compared to herbal extracts of the same plant.29 Microbes in the soils change from season to season, in perfect synchrony with the plants harvested in that season.
 Disturbing this in any way may be one reason why whole herbs regularly outperform herbal extracts or isolated “active constituents.”